-- A maximum flying altitude of 4m (assuming 2m burial of threat spectrum munitions); - A target altitude of 3m, not less than 5m between the magnetometer sensors; - 100% coverage achieved through dynamic coverage.
+- A maximum flying altitude of 5m (assuming 2m burial of threat spectrum munitions); - A target altitude of 4m, not less than 5m between the magnetometer sensors; - 100% coverage achieved through dynamic coverage.

 Accordingly, a detailed geophysical survey specification should also be drafted for each proposed survey method - outlining the required survey parameters, equipment and calibrations - to ensure that the survey is fit for the purpose of threat spectrum UXO detection.
+In addition, a Survey Verification Test is to precede the main survey acquisition work itself, to validate and prove the efficacy of the survey equipment.

 When approaching the shoreline a shallow-draft vessel would typically be used to get as close as possible, which can tow SSS and magnetometers.
-Depending on the local topography, this can be achieved in only a few metres of water, though a non-vessel based solution of magnetometery may be employed in the intertidal/very shallow water zone as necessary.
+Depending on the local topography, this can be achieved in only a few metres of water, though a non-vessel based solution of magnetometry may be employed in the intertidal/very shallow water zone as necessary.
+For example, a shallow draft vessel or buoyed-off magnetometry might be required, or else onshore magnetometry in the intertidal zone.